fkhadra/react-toastify/README.md

 ## Features

-- Easy to setup for real
+- Easy to setup for real, you can make it works in less than 10sec !
 - Super easy to customize
 - Can display a react component inside the toast !
 - Don't rely on `findDOMNode` or any DOM hack
 - Has ```onOpen``` and ```onClose``` hooks.
 Both can access the props passed to the react component rendered inside the toast
 - Can remove a toast programmatically
 - Define behavior per toast
-- Use glamor for styling
+- Use glamor for styling 💅
 - Pause toast when the browser is not visible thanks to visibility api
 - Fancy progress bar to display the remaining time
+- Possibility to update a toast

 ## Migrate from v2 to v3